Hello, nurses and support workers - welcome to your future at Leeds and York Partnership NHS Foundation Trust (LYPFT).

 I wanted more though.
 I wanted to change the way things were done, to give people more autonomy and enable their rights.
 I felt frustrated and not listened to.
 I wanted a voice both for myself and for the people I looked after – so I looked into doing my nurse training.

-Because of my experience and qualifications there were no issues with regards to me doing my nurse training and again I loved it.
+Because of my experience and qualifications, there were no issues with regard to me doing my nurse training and again I loved it.
 It gave me a wealth of further experience and whereas I felt I was never really academic at school, I was now studying something I really enjoyed.
 For the first time in my life, I excelled.

 On qualifying I had an array of different roles: